 Uniform Resource Locator (URL): This string of letters and numbers separated by periods and slashes is unique for every web page.

-Unique Visitor: A visitor to a website that is only counted once in a given time period despite the possibility of having made multiple visits (or sessions).
-This metric is determined by users’ cookies.
+Unique Visitor: A visitor to a website that is only counted once in a given period despite the possibility of having made multiple visits (or sessions).
+Users’ cookies determine this metric.

-Usability Evaluation: “Usability testing and other UX evaluation methods can be divided into two major categories: formative evaluation and summative evaluation.
-Both have their place, but at different stages in the design lifecycle, and they have different characteristics, for example in the number of test participants needed for a good study.”
+Usability Evaluation: “Usability testing and other UX evaluation methods can be divided into two major categories: formative and summative.
+Both have their place, but at different stages in the design lifecycle, and they have different characteristics, for example, in the number of test participants needed for a good study.”
 (NNGroup)

-Usability Evaluation, Summative: tells you overall how usable your design is compared to your competitors or to a given benchmark.
-This is normally carried out when you have a complete design or a shipped product.
-Again, users perform tasks with your product, normally unassisted like they would in real life, and then they grade the experience on a pre-defined scale against pre-defined criteria, which could include things like satisfaction, ease of use, Net Promoter Score, and so on.
-A Summative Evaluation will tell you how usable or satisfying the experience is.
+Usability Evaluation, Summative: tells you overall how usable your design is compared to your competitors or a given benchmark.
+This is usually carried out when you have a complete design or a shipped product.
+Again, users perform tasks with your product, normally unassisted, like in real life.
+Then they grade the experience on a pre-defined scale against pre-defined criteria, which could include satisfaction, ease of use, Net Promoter Score, etc. A Summative Evaluation will tell you how usable or satisfying the experience is.
 It can be performed at various points through the product life cycle.
 It will help you and your team with how your iterations compare.
-In order to get reliable ratings, you need a large representative sample.
+To get reliable ratings, you need a large representative sample.
 This takes time if the product isn’t live.
-It isn’t helpful if you want to learn quickly to improve design..but it is useful if you want to see, overall, how your product compares to its competitors or to your previous iterations.
-Use when you can obtain a large representative sample, your product is complete, and you want to know how it is performing generally.
+It isn’t helpful if you want to learn quickly to improve design..but it is useful if you want to see how your product compares to its competitors or to your previous iterations.
+When you can obtain a large representative sample, your product is complete, and you want to know how it generally performs.
 (NNGroup)

 User Experience: encompasses all aspects of the end-users interaction with the company, its services, and its products.
 (NNGroup)